shannonroivas/shannonroivas.github.io/index.md

 **Spatial Analysis** – I use historic behavioral data and remote-sensed imagery to construct Species Distribution Models of plants that serve as important foods for chimpanzees.
 This allows us to assess the feeding habitat quality of Gombe National Park at regular intervals across the last four decades.

-**Biomarker Analysis** – My extensive fieldwork experience includes applying non-invasive methods to collect hundreds of samples for a urinary biomarker of energetic state (C-peptide of insulin) in order to better understand how diet shapes energy availability in chimpanzees.
+**Biomarker Analysis** – My extensive fieldwork experience includes applying non-invasive methods to collect hundreds of samples for measurement of urinary C-peptide of insulin in order to better understand how diet shapes energy availability in chimpanzees.

 ---